Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

   </ItemGroup>
 ```

-Now whenever you add or update your message resources in the `Resources.resx`, you can just right-click on the nested `Messages.tt` file in Visual Studio, and select the *Run Custom Tool* menu to regenerate  the message constants.
+Now, whenever you add or update your message resources in the `Resources.resx`, you can just right-click on the nested `Messages.tt` file in Visual Studio, and select the *Run Custom Tool* menu to regenerate the message constants.

 :::caution
-For Visual Studio 2022 you need to edit the downloaded `Message.t4` file, and remove the following line.
+For Visual Studio 2022 you need to edit the downloaded `Message.t4` file and remove the following line.
 ```
 <#@ assembly name="EnvDTE" #>
 ```